 - Profuse bleeding from broken feather quills.

 Keeping the chickens in clean, dry quarters with access to a place to dust bathe will prevent most foot problems.
 During wet weather, periodic foot examinations can be beneficial.
-Balls of snow and mud should be removed as necessary.
+Remove balls of snow and mud as necessary.
 If a mud ball is particularly firmly fixed, try softening it in warm water before removal.
-Mites can be treated with diatomaceous earth.
+Treat mites with diatomaceous earth.
 Bleeding quills can be stopped up with a pinch of corn starch and the application of pressure.

 - Excellent disposition.